 Saturday June 8, 2013, Day 11

 The wind in the morning was about 12 knots ESE.
 The forecasts now call for NW winds of force 4-5 arriving by the evening.
-My plan is still to spend the night here and go to to the marina in the morning.
+My plan was still to spend the night here and go to to the marina in the morning.
 I called Aramis and made the arrangement for them to deliver a rental car at 9 AM tomorrow to the marina.
 It was cloudy.
 I thought of putting up the tent but decided to skip it the morning being cloudy and breezy.

 I did some further work about the starboard (right) water tank.
 With considerable difficulty I disconnected the flexible clear plastic tube from its valve leading to the pressure pump.
 This tube goes from under the sink, where the pump is located, under the floor boards to the outlet from the tank which is under the right berth of the main cabin.
 After disconnecting the tube I ran the plumber’s snake through it.
 Indeed after inserting about 2 m of the snake it hit an obstruction and refused to go any further.
 Now water does flow slowly although the tank is almost full and it should flow much more.
 But I could not unclog the obstruction with the snake.
 I tried, once again, unscrewing the berth cover to get access to the tank but where the outflow tube connects to the tank has so little clearance that I could not disconnect the tube.
 Frustrated I put everything back together.

 It was less windy in the afternoon, just a 5-10 knot easterly breeze.
 I spent the afternoon reading and swimming.
 Around 5 PM I went around the cove with the dinghy and then I covered it with its newly washed cover and raised it on the davits.
 It was very fortunate that I did so.
 I occupied myself with some computer work when something did not feel right.
 By that time the predicted NW had arrived reaching 30 knots while the barometer had fallen from yesterday’s 1011 to 1003 mB.
-I looked outside and saw that Thetis had dragged her amazing Rocna anchor and was drifting away from the shore towards the E. I quickly started the engine and started raising the anchor with the windlass.
+I looked outside and saw that Thetis had dragged her amazing Rocna anchor and was drifting away from the shore towards the E. I quickly started the engine and begun raising the anchor with the windlass.
 It came up slowly but the small line attached to the buoy was fouled and I had to cut it off.
 I retrieved the anchor and by luck the the buoy line had not wrapped itself around the propeller so we could get underway.
 This was very good because by that time we were rather close to the eastern rocky shore of the cove.
 Also since the dinghy was now on its davits I did not have to worry about it.